ankita-sharma-08/cancer_prediction_rf_web_app/README.md

 # Cancer Prediction Web App

-# Enter the patient detail, this predict the tumor type
+Enter the patient detail in the following Link , this predict the tumor type https://cancer-detection-by.streamlit.app/
-  https://cancer-detection-by.streamlit.app/

 # Overview: